Produktvorstellung

 • Campers who want to use their power station as the main power source in their motorhome

-• Motorhome owners who want to safely feed in electricity from a power station
+• Motorhome owners who want to safely feed electricity from a power station into the grid

 • Anyone who needs a reliable connection to the CEE socket without the risk of fault currents

-Important note: The power station must not have an activated PEN bridge on the output (e.g. EcoFlow Delta Pro 3, where the earthing is switchable).
+Important note: The power station must not have an activated PEN bridge on the output. (e.g. EcoFlow Delta Pro 3, where the grounding is switchable).

-For power stations such as the EcoFlow Delta Pro 3, this power cable is not required as they are already designed for safe power supply.
+This feed-in cable is not needed for power stations like the EcoFlow Delta Pro 3, as they are already designed for safe power feed-in.

-The cable is specially designed for caravans, motorhomes and camper vans and is not suitable for boats.
+The cable is specifically designed for caravans, motorhomes and campervans and is not suitable for boats.

 Differences between shore power and power stations